Frank Garcia (paleontologist): Biography

 Garcia was born in New York, New York.
-He attributes his interest in dinosaurs to going a library in west Tampa, Florida, and opening up a book about dinosaurs when he eight-years old.
+He attributes his interest in dinosaurs to visiting a library in west Tampa, Florida, and opening up a book about dinosaurs when he was eight years old.
 He graduated from Thomas Jefferson High School in Tampa, Florida in 1964.

 In 1979, Garcia worked as chief investigator for the Smithsonian Institution, collecting prehistoric sea cows, whales, and dolphins.

-In June 1983, Garcia discovered of one of biggest fossil finds in North America.
-Later, fossil experts described it to be one of the most significant paleontological finds discovering 1.5 million year old prehistoric graveyard of what was once a bed of a prehistoric river that had attracted a wide range of animals.
+In June 1983, Garcia discovered of one of the biggest fossil finds in North America, uncovering a 1.5 million-year-old graveyard in what was once the bed of a prehistoric river that had attracted a wide range of animals.
+Fossil experts have described it as one of the most significant paleontological finds for that time period in the United States.
 During his fossil hunting career in Florida, Garcia discovered more than 30 previously unknown species of prehistoric creatures.

 "Pursuing the wonder of discovery" is an apt tagline for Frank A. Garcia.
-Despite having no formal education, Mr. Garcia has become one of America’s foremost paleontologists, discovering more than 30 previously unknown species (including two which were named after him).
+Despite having no formal education, Garcia has become one of America’s foremost paleontologists, discovering more than 30 previously unknown species (including two which were named after him).
 He slid down into phosphate pits with a broken leg, dug up massive prehistoric turtle bones with his dog Webster, and even went digging while recovering from back surgery.

 Personal life

-Garcia retired from fossil hunting in Florida to move to Black Hills where he still hunts for fossils.
+Garcia retired from fossil hunting in Florida to move to the Black Hills in South Dakota, where he still hunts for fossils.
 He is a frequent collaborator with Peter Larson and Robert T. Bakker.